AdventureBeard/Intern-Day-2018/README.md

 * Working with Git and Github
 * Model-View-Controller pattern

 Don't go too crazy with research; be sure to get some sleep.
-We want this experience to model what day-to-day life is on a fast-moving product development team, and not knowing everything before diving in is 100% part of it.
+We want this experience to model what day-to-day life is on a fast-paced product development team, and not knowing everything before diving in is 100% part of it.
 We hope you enjoy the day and don't be afraid to ask questions.

 Plus1 Labs Team